 We organize the paper as follows.
-We will present the observations and data reduction in the Section \ref{sec:obser_dr} and observational results in the Section \ref{sec:results}.
-Discussions and summary will be in the Section \ref{sec:discussions} and Section \ref{sec:summary}.
+We present the observations and data reduction in Sect. \ref{sec:obser_dr} and the observational results in Sect. \ref{sec:results}.
+Discussions and a summary are in Sects. \ref{sec:discussions} and \ref{sec:summary}, respectively.